abuultjens/Assign_Legionella_pneumophila_origins/README.md

 ## About

-Collection of scripts that train and optimise machine learning models using environmental isolate genomes to then predict the origins of Legionaries’ disease infections.
+Collection of scripts that train and optimise machine learning models using environmental _Legionella pneumophila_ isolate genomes to then predict the origins of Legionaries’ disease infections.
 The scripts are presented here in a serial manner to improve comprehension of the analytical pipeline.
 Several of the following steps can be greatly sped up by running in parallel.
 If running on a HPC system, it is recommended that train_val_runner.sh is run in parallel (see below).

 ## Dependencies
 ```